TheWorms/nodebb-plugin-email-blacklist-v2/README.md

 # nodebb email blacklist plugin
 An email blacklist plugin for nodebb - only let's users register with an email address not in the blacklisted email domain list.
+It can also use [isTempMail API](https://www.istempmail.com) to check the domain.

 You can add email domain to the blacklist (one per line)
 Example of available list: